BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ```
 Success!

-> :information_source: **NOTE:** As we often say in these coding examples, a real program would be much more sophisticated.
-In particular, you'd want to be able to send an actual JSON object as a parameter, and then have your `makeCommand` program parse it and input it to the URLSession appropriately.
+> :information_source: **NOTE:** As we often say in these coding examples, a real-world program would be much more sophisticated.
+In particular, you'd want to be able to send an actual JSON Object as a parameter, and then have your `makeCommand` program parse it and input it to the URLSession appropriately.
 What we have here maximizes readability and simplicity without focusing on ease of use.

 ## Sending a Transaction